-Music majors completing a piano degree often continue into excellent Master and Doctoral programs to further studies in performance, collaborative piano and teaching at the collegiate level.
-The creation of a new graduate degree in collaborative piano emphasizes Mercer's commitment to the development of well-rounded pianists who are prepared for success in today's professional field of music.
-Chamber music holds an important position in the School and opportunities for collaborative performance are encouraged.
+The Mercer keyboard department is committed to a holistic and healthy approach to pedagogy.
+Of paramount importance is the development of well-rounded students who are prepared for success in the professional field of music.
+Chamber music holds an important position in the Townsend School of Music, and opportunities for collaborative performance are abundant.

 - Bachelor of Arts in Music

 - Bachelor of Music with Elective Studies in an Outside Field

 - Master of Music (Performance, Collaborative Piano, Church Music and Choral Conducting)

 Dr. Timothy McReynolds, Associate Professor of Collaborative Piano

 Dr. Jack Mitchener, Chair of Keyboard Studies, Director of Townsend-McAfee Institute of Church Music, Professor of Organ

 Dr. Kyung-A Yoo, Associate Professor of Collaborative Piano